bigdog765/PythonBarber/README.md

 ## Recommendations

-- Consider adding comments to explain specific sections of the code in more detail.
+- Comments to explain specific sections of the code in more detail.
 - Document the purpose and usage of each semaphore for clarity.
 - Use more descriptive variable and function names to enhance code readability.